AI-Gents

 Not just One prompt

-Sometimes, you can have a nice “base prompt” for your agent, but you might want to make it modular ?
-Or add functionnalities ?
+Sometimes, you can have a nice “base prompt” for your agent, but you might want to make it modular?
+Or add functionalities?

 For that, you can use the “tasks” section in the agent configuration file.